Finding an online platform to help you sell online is a bit like choosing washing powder at the supermarket.

 Best ecommerce marketplaces

 Ecommerce marketplaces are so appealing to vendors because they take care of many of the logistics involved in online selling.
-As we mentioned above, they also give you access to a global market of active buyers overnight.
+As we mentioned in the introductory sections, they also give you access to a global market of active buyers overnight.

 Another problem inherent in ecommerce marketplaces is the inability to build brand loyalty.
 In other words, instead of returning to your online shop, buyers will return to the marketplace you sell on.